A Blessed Life – Service & Change

 Or because my wife is the woman I’ve searched for all my life and she looks like this:

-I have a circle of men friends I trust with my life.
+I have a circle of male friends I trust with my life.
 We’re part of an International organization called The ManKind Project and our mission is to save the sacred masculine for our time.
-We meek every week to support each other living a life of mission and fulfillment.
+We meet regularly to support each other living a life of mission and fulfillment.

 I’ve lived a charmed life, born to extraordinary, loving parents who had spent 13 years trying to have a child.
 My arrival was an answered prayer and they treated me like it.
 They taught me to read before I was 3, convinced me I was, as my father said almost every day of my life, “The greatest little boy in the world and able to do whatever I want!”
-I’m hoping my story and work help you feel the same.
+I intend my life and work help others feel the same.

 Blessings find me to this day.
 I’ve always been healthy (minus only a tonsillectomy, enough eczema to keep me out of Vietnam and a nasty habit of almost drowning), strong, smart, successful, semi-sane, and lovable.